ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 It is a subtle thing, but in the context of organizational needs, **usability takes a backseat to conformance**.
 Opportunities for inclusive user research often do not present themselves in this context.

-Here, it is incumbent for accessibility practitioners to ensure remediation creates **at least** a baseline operable experience, lest things devolve into a performative, box-checking exercise.
+Here, it is incumbent for accessibility practitioners to ensure remediation creates **at least** a baseline operable experience, lest things devolve into [a performative, box-checking exercise](https://sightlessscribbles.com/posts/20250724/).
 This typically means focusing on more discrete engineering outputs rather than larger, holistic design strategy.

 ## Moving things forward

 Another, better way to get disability representation in your research efforts is via embracing the teachings of [**radical participatory design**](https://www.cambridge.org/core/journals/design-science/article/an-introduction-to-radical-participatory-design-decolonising-participatory-design-processes/63F70ECC408844D3CD6C1A5AC7D35F4D).

-Radical participatory design instructs us to **directly acknowledge** ******the power imbalance inherent with participatory design** practices.
+Radical participatory design instructs us to **directly acknowledge the power imbalance inherent with participatory design practices**.
 While participatory design can create representation, it does so **on the inviting organization’s terms**.

 Here, I’d like to quote [Victor Udoewa](https://www.linkedin.com/in/udoewa/), author of <cite>[An introduction to radical participatory design: decolonising participatory design processes](https://www.cambridge.org/core/journals/design-science/article/an-introduction-to-radical-participatory-design-decolonising-participatory-design-processes/63F70ECC408844D3CD6C1A5AC7D35F4D)</cite>: